Ali-Hosseini5422/ARIA/README.md

-# ARIA: Public Instrument Fields for Anticipation-Robust Incentive Design in Mobile Crowdsensing
+# ARIA: A Public Instrument Field for Incentive Design under Strategic Anticipation in Mobile CrowdSensing

 Public instrument fields for anticipation-robust incentive design in mobile crowdsensing.